-Table 2 THIN comparisons with the currently available data in the UK
+Place Table II: THIN comparisons with currently available data in the UK

-Survey Time at which survey assesses smoking prevalence Years compared with THIN THIN population used for comparison Timing of records considered to define smoking status in THIN Infant Feeding Survey (IFS) At delivery 2000, 2005, 2010 Data from all UK practices ($n = 570$) Last smoking status recording between conception and delivery Smoking Status at Time of Delivery (SATOD) At delivery 2006-2012 Data from English practices (n = 420) Last smoking status recording between conception and delivery Scottish Morbidity Record (SMR) At booking (8-12 weeks gestation) 2000-2012 Data from Scottish practices ($n = 85$) First smoking status recording between conception and delivery Child Health Systems Programme (CHSP) 10 days after delivery 2001-2012 Data from Scottish practices ($n = 85$) Last smoking status recording between conception and 10 days after delivery determine smoking status during pregnancy.
-However, if a woman's smoking status was not recorded during gestation, we used pre-conception records of smoking status to identify women who might have smoked during pregnancy.
-Based on the QOF rules for the recording of smoking status in the general population, which from April 2004 to March 2006 required the smoking status of patients aged 15 or over to be recorded at least once in primary care records, and since April 2006 have required records to be updated every 27 months, we used two cut-off points for including information from pre-conception records.25 Firstly, we used a cut-off of 27 months before conception and recoded women as smokers if their last smoking record in the 27 months before conception indicated smoking.
+Imputing smoking status where women had no record during the gestational period Initially we used only records of smoking status documented in the primary care record after the date of conception to determine smoking status during pregnancy.
+However, if a woman's smoking status was not recorded during gestation we used pre-conception records of smoking status to identify women who might have smoked during pregnancy.
+Based on the QOF rules for the recording of smoking status in the general population, which from April 2004 to March 2006 required the smoking status of patients aged 15 or over to be recorded at least once in primary care records, and since April 2006 have required records to be updated every 27 months, we used two cut-off points for including information from pre-conception records.
+Firstly, we used a cut-off of 27 months before conception and recoded women as smokers if their last smoking record in the 27 months before conception indicated smoking.
 Finally, if a woman did not have her smoking status recorded either during pregnancy or in the 27 months before conception, we included any smoking information recorded in their primary care data since they registered with their practice.

-All analyses were conducted in Stata 12.0 (StataCorp LP, College Station, TX, USA).
+All analyses were conducted in Stata 12.0 (StataCorp LP, College Station, TX.).
 Ethical approval was obtained from the THIN Scientific Review Committee (Reference number 11-047).